mikecinnamon/MLearning/Assignment 3.md

 Q4.
 Make it deeper inserting a third hidden layer.
 Is this better?

 Q5.
 We used in example ML-19 a **convolutional neural network** (CNN) model taken from the literature.
-But perhaps we do not need a network with so many laters.
-Drop the last convolutional layers, so that you are left with with two `Conv2D` layers and two `MaxPooling2D` layers.
-Are losing much power?
+But perhaps we do not need a network with so many layers.
+Drop the last convolutional layer, so that you are left with with two `Conv2D` layers and two `MaxPooling2D` layers.
+Is the performance really affected by this reduction?

 Q6.
 Train and test a **gradient boosting model** on the MNIST data.
 Mind that, with hundreds of columns, training a gradient boosting model may be much slower than training a random forest model with the same tree size and number of trees.
 A model with 200 trees and a size similar to those shown in this example can take half an hour to train, though you may find a speedup by increasing the **learning rate**.